UNITED NATIONS SPACE COUNCIL, 2024

 The year is 2024.
 In the past decade, a new space race has taken off that has redefined the possible and sparked excitement and anticipation around the globe.
 With the success of the Artemis missions, NASA has established its Lunar Gateway on schedule, allowing for sustained American presence on the moon and beyond.
 But NASA is joined in its scientific competition by national space organizations around the world, including China, Russia, the EU, and Israel.
 All the same, perhaps the most exciting developments have come from the private sector.
 Alongside the International Space Station, the first private space station has recently been launched into orbit by Axiom, raising the human population off-Earth above 100 for the first time in history.
 And, most momentous of all, SpaceX shocked the world by sending art curator Yusaku Maezawa on the first manned flyby of Mars.
 After Maezawa returned safely to earth, the UN immediately moved to convene a council of leading experts from around the world to discuss what regulations and norms should shape the future of 21st century space flight.
 Their urgency is heightened, too, by the recent establishment of Space Forces by many militaries around the world, including those of the United States, Russia, and China.

 What future does humankind imagine for itself in outer space?
 And who will determine our path into the stars?
 The UN Space Council, consisting of leaders in civil, military, and private spaceflight from around the world, seeks answers to such questions.
-Figures as varied as Elon Musk and Jeff Bezos, ESA Director Johann-Dietrich Wörner, and Chinese Defense Minister Wei Fenghe, will gather to discuss a replacement to the now-defunct 1967 Treaty for the Peaceful Use of Outer Space.
-And they certainly have much to consider.
+Figures as varied as Elon Musk and Jeff Bezos, ESA Director Johann-Dietrich Wörner, and Central Military Commission of China Chairman Xi Jinping, will gather to discuss a replacement to the now-defunct 1967 Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, Including the Moon and Other Celestial Bodies (Outer Space Treaty) And they certainly have much to consider.
 How will the private space industry be governed?
 Who can be allowed to settle new planets and celestial bodies?
 How can the global community prevent war in space?
 Outer space offers humankind opportunities beyond our wildest dreams.
 But such dreams will be impossible to seek if humankind remains divided.
 Will we be a multi-planetary species within a generation?
 Or will opportunism divide us like never before?
 Needless to say, the universe will never be the same.